Krakow info

 Jagiellonian University

 The Krakow university is Poland's second largest and most revered.
-Its over 42,000 students and 6,700 faculty members make Krakow’s 640-year-old Jagiellonian University a major European institution of higher education.
-Though mostly government-funded, the university enjoys broad autonomy as regards its management, finances, internal organization, scientific research, education, student enrollment, etc. Decision-making lies with democratically elected university Senate and rectors voted into office every three years.
+Its over 47,000 students and 7,000 faculty members make Krakow’s 650-year-old Jagiellonian University a major European institution of higher education.
+Though mostly government-funded, the university enjoys broad autonomy as regards its management, finances, internal organization, scientific research, education, student enrollment, etc. Decision-making lies with democratically elected university Senate and rectors voted into office every four years.

-Nearly 500 professors plus over 4,000 readers and other lecturers make up the Krakow university’s 14 departments, each governed by its own board and a dean it appoints.
-These are
+More than 600 professors plus some 4,000 readers and other lecturers make up the teaching staff of the Krakow university’s 15 faculties.
+Each faculty is governed by a council and a dean it appoints.

 - Faculty of Law and Administration,